rohitdhiman1/prisoners-dilemma-web-app/README.md

 The application will be running in development mode, and you can start playing the game immediately.

 This project is a single-page web application that allows a user to play the Prisoner's Dilemma game against a computer opponent.
 The backend is built with Java and Spring Boot, and the frontend is a simple React application.
-Game state is persisted using Redis.

 ## Game Logic